Max Zorn (artist): Career

 Born in Amsterdam, The Netherlands, Zorn's rise began in 2011 after publishing a two-minute self-made video on YouTube “Street Art by Max Zorn Making of Tape Art” showing how Zorn hangs his translucent tape art on street lamps.
 It was picked up by national and international media, and by April 2012 Zorn created over 150 works of tape art.

 Zorn's first solo show was held in downtown Paris by 2012 in a vintage ballroom, and in that same year he was invited by the Sovereign Art Foundation to feature his first art fair exhibition and live performance at Art Basel Hong Kong which was sold as a unique original for a price that doubled the artwork's value.
 His in-house gallery Stick Together has exclusively exhibited his work annually since 2013 in Miami during Art Basel Miami week.
 Their first Miami exhibition together was held inside Wood Tavern, a small bar in the heart of Wynwood Art District that sold out in two days.
 Stick Together Gallery has since exhibited Zorn's solo showcase of new work at Aqua Art Miami and most recently SCOPE Miami Beach.
 He has sold out his entire solo exhibitions in Miami with Stick Together Gallery to date.

 Zorn has worked on large-scale tape art projects with festivals like Amsterdam Light Festival in The Netherlands, the Living Arts Festival in Bangkok, Dubai Canvas in Dubai, and the South By Southwest festival in Austin, Texas.
-His live artwork performances and pieces have been featured and collected from museums such as MUCA (Museum of Urban and Contemporary Art) in Munich, EYE Filmmuseum, the Amsterdam Museum and The Dutch Resistance Museum in Amsterdam, the Cornell Art Museum at Old School Square, and the international museum franchise Ripley's Believe It Or Not.
+His live artwork performances and pieces have been featured and collected from museums such as Museum of Urban and Contemporary Art in Munich, EYE Filmmuseum, the Amsterdam Museum and The Dutch Resistance Museum in Amsterdam, the Cornell Art Museum at Old School Square, and the international museum franchise Ripley's Believe It Or Not.
 His artworks have sold on auction at Tajan Auction House and Digard Auction Company in Paris, Chiswick Auctions in London and Julien's auction in Los Angeles.